-LabPMM (an Invivoscribe[®] company) is your partner of choice for diagnostic, research, and clinical trial services.
-Our network of laboratories located in the USA, Europe and Asia specialize in internationally harmonized molecular testing, and collectively have CLIA, CAP, DAkkS, and ISO 15189 certifications.
+LabPMM (an Invivoscribe® company) is your partner of choice for diagnostic, research, and clinical trial services.
+Our network of laboratories located in the USA, Europe and Asia specialize in internationally harmonized molecular testing, and collectively have CLIA and ISO 15189 certifications via CAP and DAkkS.
 We also offer contract research organization (CRO) services, and are a comprehensive companion diagnostics (CDx) partner, providing ISO 13485-compliant biomarker development, cGMP manufacturing, regulatory capability, global laboratory services and commercialization.